nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **_Object diagram to be added here_**

 Step 2a.
 The user then enters `i/Pen q/3`, representing that the order requires 3 units (quantities) of 'Pens' to fulfill.
-The system updates the instantiated command, by first having the `AddOrderCommand` stages the input item name and quantity for validation, using the `AddOrderCommand#stageForValidation()` method.
+The system updates the instantiated command, by first having the `AddOrderCommand` stages the input inventoryItem name and quantity for validation, using the `AddOrderCommand#stageForValidation()` method.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Upon any invalid inputs (invalid/missing prefixes or values), the UI will notify the user and provide a prompt for the correct input format)